-For a Safety Watch or a Lockout, I (or someone from the office) will announce for staff to check their email for an important announcement.
+For a Secure Campus, I (or someone from the office) will announce for staff to be aware and safe for a secure campus protocol.
 I will explain in the email what you should do.
 If you are somewhere other than your classroom (i.e. library, technology lab, lunchroom, gym), a runner will come to you to notify you of the procedures.

-For a Lockdown, I (or someone from the office) will announce "Lockdown", which means to do the following:
+For a Lockdown procedure: